CrazyRacketSmash/CrazyRacketSmash/README.md

 📫 Reach Me: nguyenchihuy10@gmail.com

-⚡ Fun Fact: I play piano and guitar, and I love outdoor activities, sports, and Netflix.
+⚡ Fun Fact: I am a big badminton and music lover.
+I play piano, guitar, and bing chilling on Netflix K-dramas.
 <!--
 **leohuynguyenchi/leohuynguyenchi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.